wysilly/docs.getcloudify.org/content/cli/plugins.md

 #### Usage
 `cfy plugins download [OPTIONS] PLUGIN_ID`

-Download a plugin from the manager.
+Download a plugin from Cloudify Manager.

-`PLUGIN_ID` is the ID of the plugin to download.
+`PLUGIN_ID` The ID of the plugin to download.

 #### Optional flags